Defence Services Academy: History

 The DSA was established in Ba Htoo Station in southern Shan State on 1 August 1954, and was moved to its current home, a former British hill station of Pyin Oo Lwin (formerly, Maymyo) between 20 and 26 June 1957.
 The first commandant of DSA was Col. Thiri Pyanchi Kyaw Soe.

+On 28 January 2025, the State Administration Council military regime announced plans to temporarily move the DSA to the Yezin Agricultural University in Zeyathiri Township, Naypyidaw due to anti-junta gains in Mandalay Region and Shan State.

 Mission

 The purpose of the academy is to "train a new generation of highly educated and well-rounded officers for Myanmar's armed forces who are capable of leading the nation".
 The DSA emphasizes on the academic curriculum alongside the military training with the intention of developing individuals who are capable of running the entire nation.
+This might sound ironically appropriate given Myanmar Army's frequent aspirations to rule the country rather than serve its people.
 In contrast, the mission of Officers Training School, Bahtoo (OTS) is to train the future commanders who can lead the Armed Forces in times of war.
 Furthermore, the OTS does not offer any additional academic qualifications, and the admission is usually open only to degree-holders.
 From 1999 onwards, it is open only to non-commissioned officers and servicemen holding degrees who demonstrate extraordinary qualities to become officers.
 Training duration is nine months.